CEED/libCEED/doc/sphinx/source/libCEEDdev.rst

 There are three mechanisms by which a Ceed backend can inherit implementation from another Ceed backend.
 These options are set in the backend initialization routine.

 #.
-Delegation - Developers may use :ref:`CeedSetDelegate` to set a backend that will provide the implementation of any unimplemented Ceed objects.
+Delegation - Developers may use :c:func:`CeedSetDelegate()` to set a backend that will provide the implementation of any unimplemented Ceed objects.

 #.
-Object delegation  - Developers may use :ref:`CeedSetObjectDelegate` to set a backend that will provide the implementation of a specific unimplemented Ceed object.
+Object delegation  - Developers may use :c:func:`CeedSetObjectDelegate()` to set a backend that will provide the implementation of a specific unimplemented Ceed object.
 Object delegation has higher precedence than delegation.

 #.
-Fallback - Developers may use :ref:`CeedSetOperatorFallbackResource()` to set a :ref:`Ceed` resource that will provide the implementation of unimplemented :ref:`CeedOperator` methods.
+Fallback - Developers may use :c:func:`CeedSetOperatorFallbackResource()` to set a :ref:`Ceed` resource that will provide the implementation of unimplemented :ref:`CeedOperator` methods.
 A fallback :ref:`Ceed` with this resource will only be instantiated if a method is called that is not implemented by the parent :ref:`Ceed`.
 In order to use the fallback mechanism, the parent :ref:`Ceed` and fallback resource must use compatible **E-vector** and **Q-vector** layouts.